Playboy: 1950s

-By spring 1953, Hugh Hefner—a 1949 University of Illinois psychology graduate who had worked in Chicago for Esquire magazine writing promotional copy; Publisher's Development Corporation in sales and marketing; and Children's Activities magazine as circulation promotions manager—had planned out the elements of his magazine, that he would call Stag Party.
+Hugh Hefner graduated from the University of Illinois in 1949 with a psychology degree.
+He subsequently worked for Esquire magazine in Chicago writing promotional copy; for Publisher's Development Corporation in sales and marketing; and for Children's Activities magazine as circulation promotions manager.
+By spring 1953, he had planned out the elements of a magazine that he planned to call Stag Party.
 He formed HMH Publishing Corporation, and recruited his friend Eldon Sellers to find investors.
-Hefner eventually raised just over $8,000, including from his brother and mother.
-However, the publisher of an unrelated men's adventure magazine, Stag, contacted Hefner and informed him it would file suit to protect their trademark if he were to launch his magazine with that name.
+Hefner eventually raised just over US$8,000, which included funds from his brother and mother.
+However, the publisher of Stag, an unrelated men's adventure magazine, informed Hefner that his publication would file suit to protect its trademark if Hefner launched his magazine with the name Stag Party.
 Hefner, his wife Millie, and Sellers met to seek a new name, considering "Top Hat", "Gentleman", "Sir'", "Satyr", "Pan", and "Bachelor" before Sellers suggested "Playboy".

 Published in December 1953, the first issue was undated, as Hefner was unsure there would be a second.
 He produced it in his Hyde Park kitchen.
-The first centerfold was Marilyn Monroe, although the picture used initially was taken for a calendar rather than for Playboy.
+The first centerfold was Marilyn Monroe, although the photograph used had been taken for a calendar rather than for Playboy.
 Hefner chose what he deemed the "sexiest" image, a previously unused nude study of Monroe stretched with an upraised arm on a red velvet background with closed eyes and mouth open.
-The heavy promotion centered on Monroe's nudity on the already-famous calendar, together with the teasers in marketing, made the new Playboy magazine a success.

-The first issue sold out in weeks.
-Known circulation was 53,991.
-The cover price was 50¢.
-Copies of the first issue in mint to near-mint condition sold for over $5,000 in 2002.
+Heavy promotion for the magazine centered on Monroe's nudity on the already-famous calendar, making Playboy a success, with the first issue selling out within weeks.
+The cover price was 50¢ and known circulation was 53,991.
+In 2002, copies of the first issue in mint or near-mint condition sold for over US$5,000.

-The novel Fahrenheit 451, by Ray Bradbury, was published in 1953 and serialized in the March, April and May 1954 issues of Playboy.
+In 1954, Playboy serialized the classic Ray Bradbury sci fi novel Fahrenheit 451 (published in 1953 to little fanfare), in the March, April, and May 1954 issues, significantly boosting the work's popularity.

 An urban legend started about Hefner and the Playmate of the Month because of markings on the front covers of the magazine.
 From 1955 to 1979 (except for a six-month gap in 1976), the "P" in Playboy had stars printed in or around the letter.
-Urban legend stated that this was either a rating that Hefner gave to the Playmate according to how attractive she was, the number of times that Hefner had slept with her, or how good she was in bed.
+Urban legend stated that this was either a rating that Hefner gave to the Playmate according to how attractive she was, the number of times that Hefner had had sex with her, or how good she was in bed.
 In truth, stars, between zero and 12, indicated the domestic or international advertising region for that printing.